🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 How Is VWAP Used in Trading?

-As a trend indicator, VWAP adds more context to a moving average (MA).
+As a trend indicator, VWAP adds more context to the moving average (MA).
 Since a moving average does not take volume into account, it could potentially be misleading when relatively big price changes happen on low volume, or if relatively small price changes happen despite large volume.

 In addition, moving averages aren’t always helpful for short-term traders, because MA’s require longer time frames to provide good information.
-The VWAP is made to be a short-term indicator, as it involves one data point for each “tick,” or time period of a selected chart (each minute on a 1-minute chart, for example).
+The VWAP is a short-term indicator, as it involves one data point for each “tick,” or time period of a selected chart (each minute on a 1-minute chart, for example).

 Institutional Investors